 National Inventory Research Project

 Since 2001 the National Inventory Research Project (NIRP) has been working to create an authoritative online inventory of all pre-1900 continental European oil paintings in UK museums.
-Initiated by the National Gallery, London, and supported by a steering committee representing the museum and academic communities, the first phase of the project was funded by the National Gallery Trust, the AHRC, the Getty Trust, the Kress Foundation and the Pilgrim Trust.
+The project was initiated by the National Gallery, London, and is supported by a steering committee The Advisory Committee for Research on European Paintings, which also manages the Subject Specialist Network: European Paintings pre-1900.
+The first phase of the project was funded by the National Gallery Trust, the AHRC, the Getty Trust, the Kress Foundation and the Pilgrim Trust.
 A partnership between the University of Glasgow and Birkbeck, University of London, NIRP employed some 30, mostly post-doctoral, researchers under the auspices of NIRP and the National Gallery’s Neil Macgregor Scholarship scheme.
 The researchers worked with curators in museums across the country researching and recataloguing this important and comparatively neglected aspect of the nation’s cultural heritage.

 This first phase of NIRP’s work comprised newly researched records on 8,000 paintings from 200 principally smaller and under-resourced museums across the UK.
 It was published as NICE Paintings: the National Inventory of Continental European Paintings, on VADS, the Visual Arts Data Service, in 2007.
 Images continue to be added to the database, many provided thanks to the project’s partnership with the Public Catalogue Foundation (PCF).

 In 2009 the project received a grant from the Kress Foundation to work with the Victoria and Albert Museum, the Royal Academy and Apsley House to add their collections to NICE Paintings.
 The work at the V&A involved considerable new research on the museum’s collections, as part of the Word and Image Department’s recataloguing of its fine art collections.
 Additional funding came from the university’s Chancellor’s Fund and the Victoria and Albert Museum.
-This data and images are now being added to NICE Paintings on VADS.
+Data and images on nearly 700 V&A paintings were added to NICE Paintings in 2012.
+The collections at the Hunterian Art Gallery, University of Glasgow, and the Barber Institute, University of Birmingham have also now been added.

 NIRP is proud of its success in recruiting project researchers of the highest calibre.
 Many have gone on to curatorial posts in national and other leading museums in the UK and abroad.
 The project seeks to encourage links between academia and the museums sector.